-ALL CMM OFFICES ARE CURRENTLY CLOSED to the Public until April 3, 2020.
-Staff are working remotely, please check the contact section for staff cell phone numbers.
+ALL CMM OFFICES ARE CURRENTLY CLOSED to the public until June 8, 2020.
+Staff are working remotely, please check the “staff” section for staff cell phone numbers.
 Updates will be posted here when available.

 With the hiring of a CFLC Officer at the MCG (November 2012) the MCG is now able to have a representative for member Communities at a number of industry meetings.
 The CFLC communicates any/all changes to fishery related matters to Fisheries Managers and leaders of MCG’s member Communities.
 In turn, these individuals are also providing […]

 MCG is always happy to be out and about in Communities and looks forward to continuing to attend Community health & job fairs, fishing derbies, educational workshops, opening of facilities and other events.
 Look for our stories in MMNN and in the MCG quarterly newsletters on our website.
 You can also follow us on Facebook […]